ibm-cloud-docs/account/account_faq.md

 ## How do I reset my password?
 {: #reset-password}

-Depending on which password you are looking to reset, review the following options:
+Depending on which password you're looking to reset, review the following options:

 * If you have a SoftLayer account ID and password, see [Managing Passwords](/docs/customer-portal/cpmanacctmanpw.html#cp_reset-your-password).
 * To reset your VPN password, see [Update a User's VPN Password](/docs/infrastructure/iaas-vpn/update-password.html#update-a-user-s-vpn-password).